 11. Rajgarh – Nohradhar – Haripurdhar

-Located in the Sirmaur district of Himachal Pradesh, Rajgarh – Nohradhar – Haripurdhar villages are one of the most less known offbeat places in Himachal where you can really enjoy complete peace and calmness away from any hustle-bustle.
+Located in the Sirmaur district of Himachal Pradesh, Rajgarh – Nohradhar – Haripurdhar villages are one of the most less known offbeat places in Himachal where you can enjoy complete peace and calmness away from any hustle-bustle.

 Only a handful of people know about it, and one can enjoy the drive of about 9-10 hrs from Delhi.
 Rajgarh lies ahead of Solan, and you can witness pure serenity around the place once you reach.